Welcome

 hearts.

 cared about.
-Again what is called for is to create that safe and
+What we are needing is to create that safe and

-compassionate place for each other in which to share our stories.
+compassionate place for our own self and for each other in which to share our stories.
 This is an

 idea easy to understand but much harder to live out.

-These painful places in which we may find ourselves reflect our own internal
+These painful places in which we may find ourselves reflect our own inner

-It is my purpose in this site to be a resource for healing in our
+It is my purpose through this site to be a resource for healing in our

 lives.

-In my site, I address a number of issues
+In my website here, I address a number of issues

 including grief and loss, anxiety, depression and spirituality.
 There is also